Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the baseline is 3.
-The description adds context by mentioning 'across all or a specific audience', which aligns with the list_id parameter, but does not significantly enhance understanding beyond the schema descriptions.
+Schema description coverage is 100%, so baseline is 3.
+The description adds minimal value by clarifying that list_id is optional ('across all or a specific audience'), but it does not elaborate on parameter formats or constraints beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.